EthanGunter/EthicalMatch-docs/Join the Team!/README.md

 Back to [Home](README.md)

 # Welcome to the Team!
 We can't start a movement alone!
 To make this vision a reality, we need passionate people like you to push boundaries, defend our cause, and spread the word.

 ## Enhance the Docs
 This repository is where we plan *everything* that happens with EthicalMatch, and contributions are welcomed with open arms.
 Below are guides for getting involved in specific areas

+> [!Tip]
+> You don't need any programming experience to help out.
+Simply [creating an issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/using-issues/creating-an-issue) helps us know what needs to be worked on!

 ## Developers
 - ### [Front-End Development](Front-End%20Development.md) - HTML/CSS/JS *or* iOS/Android app development